prometheus-protocol/.github/profile/README.md

 ### **Phase 2: Ecosystem Growth - "Project Alliance" (⏳ IN PROGRESS)**

 **Goal:** Bootstrap a self-sustaining economy by launching the **Alpha Flywheel Initiative**.
-This is the current, active phase, focused on building the economic and community incentives to drive supply, trust, and demand.
+This is the current, active phase, focused on building the economic and community incentives to drive supply, trust, and demand using direct USDC rewards.

-The entire Alpha phase is powered by **preMCPT**, a pre-genesis token used to reward early contributors.

 -   **The Supply Engine (Developer Incentives):**
-    -   [ ] **MCP Server Bounty System:** A public bounty board where developers can claim rewards for building and certifying specific, high-value MCP servers.
+    -   [ ] **MCP Server Bounty System:** A public bounty board where developers can claim **USDC rewards** for building and certifying specific, high-value MCP servers.
-    -   [ ] **Genesis Grant Program:** A formal process for funding larger, more complex projects proposed by the community.
+    -   [ ] **Ecosystem Grant Program:** A formal process for funding larger, more complex projects proposed by the community with USDC grants.

 -   **The Trust Engine (Auditor Incentives):**
-    -   [ ] **Auditor Hub & Reputation System:** A transparent marketplace for security audits where vetted auditors can stake reputation tokens to claim audit bounties and earn rewards.
+    -   [ ] **Auditor Hub & Reputation System:** A transparent marketplace for security audits where vetted auditors can build their on-chain reputation, claim audit bounties, and earn **USDC rewards**.
     -   [ ] **Real-Time Notifications:** Discord integration to instantly alert the community when new services are submitted for audit.

 -   **The Demand Engine (End-User Incentives):**
     -   [ ] **Usage Mining System:** A client-agnostic "Authenticated Beacon" model.
-Developers integrate a lightweight Beacon library (Motoko/Rust) into their servers, which securely reports usage data on behalf of end-users, making them eligible for daily `preMCPT` rewards.
+Developers integrate a lightweight Beacon library (Motoko/Rust) into their servers, which securely reports usage data on behalf of end-users, making them eligible for daily **USDC rewards**.
     -   [ ] **Showcase Agent:** A public Discord AI agent that uses certified servers from the App Store, demonstrating the power of the ecosystem and participating in the usage mining program.

 -   **The Foundation (Documentation & Comms):**
     -   [ ] **Developer Documentation Hub:** Launch a comprehensive documentation site with quickstarts, tutorials, and core concepts.
-    -   [ ] **Litepaper & Launch Comms:** Publish the economic model for the Alpha phase and announce the program to the public.
+    -   [ ] **Incentive Program Launch:** Announce the details of the Alpha Flywheel Initiative and its USDC reward structure to the public.

 ---